JumaJuiceTime/CairnHack/adventures/conversions/the-black-wyrm-of-brandonsford.md

 ### “Drop Dead” Ned

-4 HP, 1 Armor, 11 STR, 13 DEX, 12 WIL, silver dagger (d6) or shortbow (d6)
+4 HP, 1 Armor, 11 STR, 13 AGL, 12 PRS, silver dagger (d6) or shortbow (d6)

-- **Ambush**: If the initial DEX save to begin combat is successful his first attack is _enhanced_.
+- **Ambush**: If the initial AGL save to begin combat is successful his first attack is _enhanced_.
 - **Killer Wasp**: Ned can release in lieu of an attack.
 It will pursue its target unerringly.

 #### Killer Wasp

-2 HP, 3 STR, 15 DEX, 3 WIL, stinger (d4)
+2 HP, 3 STR, 15 AGL, 3 PRS, stinger (d4)

 ### Squints

-3 HP, 1 Armor, 8 STR, 14 DEX, 9 WIL, dagger (d6) or sling (d6)
+3 HP, 1 Armor, 8 STR, 14 AGL, 9 PRS, dagger (d6) or sling (d6)

 ### Warwick the Smith